 - A business transaction doesn’t have any state.

 - Each operation shouldn’t accumulate state, instead it should receive an input and return an output without causing any side-effects.

 - The only interface of an operation is

 - Each operation provides a meaningful piece of functionality and can be reused.

 - Errors in any operation can be easily caught and handled as part of the normal application flow.

 Requiring a business transaction’s steps to be independent operations directly addressable via a container means that they can be tested in isolation and easily reused throughout your application.
 The business transaction can then become a simple series of declarative steps, which ensures that it’s easy to understand at a glance.

 The output of each step is a dry-monads

-Left for failure).
+Failure).
 This allows the steps to be chained together and ensures that processing stops in the case of a failure.
-Returning an
+Returning a

 View the full API documentation on RubyDoc.info.